luicep/Windows-Authentication-Triage-in-SIEM/README.md

 # -Windows-Authentication-Triage-in-SIEM
-SOC investigation lab to determine whether repeated Windows failed logons indicate user error, account lockout, stale credentials, brute force, or password spraying.
+> Simulate a SOC investigation of repeated Windows failed logons and determine whether the activity appears benign, suspicious, or escalation-worthy.